-In this section, we present our empirical evidence which suggests that carbon emissions intensity is priced in equity returns.
+In this section, we present our empirical evidence suggesting that carbon emissions intensity is priced in equity returns.
 First, in Section 4.1, we present the main empirical specification that we use to test whether carbon emissions intensity is priced in equity markets.
-Second, in Section 4.2, consistent with our theoretical framework, we document that the estimated coefficients are substantially different based on whether we use contemporaneous or lagged emissions intensities as independent variables-where the latter is our preferred choice.
-Third, in Section 4.3, we show that the magnitude of the pricing of emissions intensities is heavily dependent on how we treat firms that are "super emitters", i.e., on how we winsorize emissions intensities and on whether we exclude some key industries from the sample.
-Finally, in Section 4.4, we test our new predictions on whether emissions intensity is priced.
-These predictions stem from modeling how innovations in emissions intensity should affect returns if emissions intensity is priced.
+Second, in Section 4.2, consistent with our theoretical framework, we document that the estimated coefficients are substantially different based on whether we use contemporaneous or lagged emissions intensity as independent variable-where the latter is our preferred choice.
+Third, in Section 4.3, we show that the magnitude of the pricing of emissions intensity is heavily dependent on how we treat firms that are "super emitters", i.e., on how we winsorize emissions intensity and on whether we exclude some key industries from the sample.
+Finally, in Section

+4.4, we test our new predictions on whether emissions intensity is priced.
+These predictions stem from modeling how innovations in emissions intensity should affect returns in a world where emissions intensity is priced.